j3rrywan9/rust-study/docs/programming_rust.md

 Here's one constraint that should seem pretty obvious: if you have a variable `x`, then a reference to `x` must not outlive `x` itself, as shown in Figure 5-3.

+Beyond the point where `x` goes out of scope, the reference would be a dangling pointer.
+We say that the variable's lifetime must *contain* or *enclose* that of the reference borrowed from it.

 Here's another kind of constraint: if you store a reference in a variable `r`, the reference's type must be good for the entire lifetime of the variable, from its initialization until its last use, as shown in Figure 5-4.

 If the reference can't live at least as long as the variable does, then at some point `r` will be a dangling pointer.
-We say that the reference's lifetime must contain or enclose the variable's.
+We say that the reference's lifetime must *contain* or *enclose* the variable's.

 The first kind of constraint limits how large a reference's lifetime can be, while the second kind limits how small it can be.
 Rust simply tries to find a lifetime for each reference that satisfies all these constraints.

 #### Receiving References as Function Arguments

+When we pass a reference to a function, how does Rust make sure the function uses it safely?

 The signature of `f` as written here is actually shorthand for the following:
 ```rust